parrotgeek1/ParrotMod_Nexus_7_2012/Readme.txt

 PLEASE disable IO scheduler/RAM/read ahead tweaks in kernel apps.
 They override ParrotMod's meticulously optimized settings.

-REQUIRES SUPERSU 2.71 INSTALLED FIRST: https://download.chainfire.eu/932
-EVEN IF YOUR ROM HAS BUILT IN ROOT LIKE CYANOGENMOD, TURN IT OFF IN SETTINGS, THEN FLASH SUPERSU 2.71!
+REQUIRES LATEST SUPERSU INSTALLED FIRST http://download.chainfire.eu/supersu-stable EVEN IF YOUR ROM HAS BUILT IN ROOT LIKE CYANOGENMOD, TURN IT OFF IN SETTINGS, THEN FLASH SUPERSU!!
-NOTHING NEWER THAN 2.71 WILL WORK DUE TO A BUG IN SUPERSU ITSELF.

 If the installer warns you about TRIM on boot being disabled, it's a good idea to schedule TRIM using an app like Trimmer, or just leave your tablet on overnight (on silent) instead of turning it off, so it can automatically trim.